 The market risk capital requirement is measured using internal market risk models, where approved by the PRA, or under the Standardised Approach.
-The Group's internal market risk models comprise VaR, SVaR, IRC, and RNIV which covers all major asset classes traded by the Group.
+The Group's internal market risk models comprise VaR, SVaR, IRC and Risks Not in VaR ("RNIV") which covers all major asset classes traded by the Group.